makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 - Query Keywords: "online work" OR "platform work" OR "freelancing"
 - Search Fields: TITLE OR ABSTRACT OR AUTHOR KEYWORDS

 This query was designed to capture a broad spectrum of scholarly publications that are directly related to the subject matter.
-It ensures that the analysis encompasses research papers where the topics of online work, platform work, or freelancing are a significant focus, whether they appear in the paper's title, abstract, or author-provided keywords.
+It ensures that the dataset encompasses research papers where the topics of online work, platform work, or freelancing are a significant focus, whether they appear in the paper's title, abstract, or author-provided keywords.

-The selected dataset of 556 papers forms the basis of our scientometric and bibliometric exploration, offering valuable insights into the scientific trends in this evolving field.

-## Analysis Methods
+## Analysis

 ### Preliminary Analysis